top of page

 Judy.jpeg

-Judy Mallory, Preschool Teacher & Substitute (All Programs)
+Judy Mallory, Substitute (All Programs)

 Judy (she/her) found her way to the Schoolhouse as a resident of the Dorset Farms neighborhood.
 Her children grew up, much to her dismay, and she missed spending time with young children.
 She works in Story Time, and also subs in the Elementary and Afterschool programs throughout the school year.